XFT: An Extension of the Discrete Fractional Fourier Transform: Conclusions and final remarks

-As it is known, there are not universal methods.
-Some points for and against the fast algorithm to compute the fractional Fourier transform presented in this paper have to be noticed.
-First, note that the XFT and their inverse have simple forms given by explicit matrix elements that can be computed easily for complex values of the parameter $z=r\exp(i\varphi)$ lying inside the unitary circle, not only on the boundary.
-On the other hand, the XFT can be interpreted as a complex-windowed FFT, as fast as the latter and certainly, it is an improvement of the FFT since it performs pretty well even with singular functions or non-periodic functions and detects the well-known integer-harmonic spectrum as the FFT does.
-Besides, it is able to detect half-integer harmonic frequencies with no leakage.
-However, the convergence of the XFT to the fractional Fourier transform can be assured only if the function to be transformed satisfies the quadrature formula (\ref{cuadtrfor}).
-Besides, the XFT also presents some pitfalls and artifacts as the FFT: it presents leakage for some sinusoidal signals and yields spurious frequencies if the input signal has very high frequencies and the number of samples is small.
+Some points concerning the fast algorithm to compute the fractional Fourier transform presented in this paper have to be noticed.
+First, note that the {\tt xft} and their inverse have simple forms given by explicit matrix elements that can be computed easily for complex values of the parameter $z=r\exp(i\varphi)$ lying inside the unitary circle, not only on the boundary.
+The {\tt xft} can be interpreted as a complex-windowed {\tt fft}, as fast as the latter.
+The {\tt xft} performs well with singular functions or non-periodic functions and it is able to detect half-integer harmonic frequencies with no leakage.\\ Worth of note is the fact that the xft can compute a fractional Fourier transform with the complex parameter inside the unitary circle, and that this case has not been studied or used in an application.
+Further research is necessary to give applications of this extension.